 - Poor head control.
-When your baby can’t control her neck muscles, her head will fall forward, backward, or to the side.
+When your baby can’t control their neck muscles, their head will fall forward, backward, or to the side.

-- Feeling limp, especially when you lift her.
-If you pick her up with your hands beneath her armpits, her arms may raise without resistance -- as if she could slip through your hands.
+- Feeling limp, especially when you lift them.
+If you pick them up with your hands beneath their armpits, their arms may raise without resistance -- as if they could slip through your hands.

 - Arms and legs hang straight.
 Babies usually rest with their arms and legs flexed -- there’s a slight bend in their elbows, hips, and knees.
 But children with hypotonia don’t.

 Sometimes, the condition can cause problems with sucking and swallowing.
-Also, your child’s joints may be extremely flexible, as if she is double-jointed.
+Also, your child’s joints may be extremely flexible, as if they are double-jointed.

 Floppy infant syndrome can happen for no clear reason -- what doctors call benign congenital hypotonia.
 But more often, it’s related to another health problem.
 There are many causes.
 A few are:

 - Brain damage due to lack of oxygen right before or after birth